Well-posed geometric boundary data in General Relativity, II: twisted Dirichlet boundary data: Introduction

 The primary issue here is to find effective descriptions or parametrizations of $\cE$ in terms of initial data on $S$ and boundary data on $\cC$.
 Let then $\cI_0$ denote the space of vacuum initial data, i.e.~pairs $(\g_S, \k)$ consisting of a Riemannian metric $\g_S$ on $S$ and a symmetric bilinear form $\k$ on $S$, satisfying the vacuum Einstein constraint equations, (discussed in detail later).
-In \cite{I}, the space of boundary data consisted of the space of conformal classes of globally hyperbolic Lorentz metrics on $\cC$ and the space of scalar functions on $\cC$ representing the mean curvature of the boundary $\cC$ in $(M, g)$.
-In \cite{II}, we considered the space of Dirichlet boundary data, i.e.~ globally hyperbolic Lorentz metrics on $\cC$.
-In this work, we again choose the space of boundary data \be \cB = {\rm Conf}(\cC)\times C_+^{\infty}(\cC), \ee to be the space of pointwise conformal classes of globally hyperbolic Lorentz metrics $\g_{\cC}$ on $\cC$ times the space of smooth positive scalar functions on $\cC$.
+In \cite{I}, we considered Dirichlet boundary data, where the space of boundary data is the space of globally hyperbolic Lorentz metrics on $\cC$.
+In this work, we choose the space of boundary data \be \cB = {\rm Conf}(\cC)\times C_+^{\infty}(\cC), \ee to be the space of pointwise conformal classes of globally hyperbolic Lorentz metrics $\g_{\cC}$ on $\cC$ times the space of smooth positive scalar functions on $\cC$.
 The boundary data of $(M, g)$ are now given by the pair \be ([g_{\cC}], \mu_g), \ee consisting of the conformal class $[g_{\cC}]$ of the induced boundary metric, together with the scalar \be \mu_g = dv_g (dv_{g_{\cC}})^{-2/n}. \ee Here $dv_g$ is the volume form of the ambient metric $g$ on $M$ restricted to $\cC$ and $dv_{g_{\cC}}$ is the volume form of the boundary metric $g_{\cC}$ on $\cC$.
 The product $\mu_g$ is viewed as a scalar density with respect to an arbitrarily chosen background volume form on $M$.
-The particular form of $\mu_g$ in \eqref{mug} is chosen since it interacts well with the choice of gauge used here - the harmonic or wave coordinate gauge.
+The particular form of $\mu_g$ in \eqref{mug} is chosen since it is well adapted to the choice of gauge used here - the harmonic or wave coordinate gauge.
 Different choices of gauge may lead to other expressions for the scalar $\mu_g$, but this will not be pursued further here.

-Note that the pair of boundary data $([g_{\cC}], dv_{g_{\cC}})$, when taken together, is exactly Dirichlet boundary data $g_{\cC}$ studied in \cite{II} - which was proved to be ill-posed (i.e.~not well-posed) in general, i.e.~without further conditions.
-Thus the boundary data \eqref{bdata} can be viewed as a modification of Dirichlet boundary data, involving a twisting by the volume form of $g$.
-The boundary data \eqref{bdata} involves no derivatives of the metric at $\cC$.
+Note that the pair of boundary data $([g_{\cC}], dv_{g_{\cC}})$, when taken together, is exactly Dirichlet boundary data $g_{\cC}$ studied in \cite{I}.
+While Dirichlet boundary data was proved to form a well-posed IBVP in \cite{I} in some regimes it is not well-posed in general; as discussed further brlow, some restrictions are necessary.
+The boundary data \eqref{bdata} can be viewed as a modification of Dirichlet boundary data, involving a twisting by the volume form of $g$.
+Observe that the boundary data \eqref{bdata} involves no derivatives of the metric at $\cC$.